Best Beaches for Surf Fishing San Diego County

 I hope you enjoyed my list of the best beaches for surf fishing in San Diego.
 Please let me know if you have any recommendations of other beaches and I hope this information helps you in your surf fishing endeavors.

-Be sure to take a look at my reviews pages on “gear and tackle” and “rods and reels“.
+Be sure to take a look at my reviews pages on “gear and tackle” and the surf fishing rods and surf fishing reels I recommend.
 All products are overviewed and explained in detail.
 If you have any questions about any of the items listed feel free to reach out to me directly at surffishingsocalsd@gmail.com.
 Or use the Contact Us page or post a comment and I’ll be sure to respond within 48 hours.

 And don’t forget to take a look at my fishing reports page.
 I publish a new report or informational article every week and I’ll let you know what’s biting and what tactics you should use to increase your odds of hooking that fish of a lifetime!
 Make sure you enter your email address below or in the sidebar and hit subscribe to receive the weekly reports.